Steele dossier: Russian assistance to the Trump campaign

 In July 2025, when the second Trump administration resumed attacks on the dossier, John Brennan, and others who contributed to the ODNI assessment, Brennan and Clapper responded in The New York Times:

 [T]he dossier was not used as a source or taken into account for any of its analysis or conclusions.
 At the Federal Bureau of Investigation's insistence, a short summary of the dossier was added as a separate annex only to the most highly classified version of the document that contained the assessment.
 That annex also explained why the dossier was not used in the assessment.

 Chuck Grassley provided that explanation: "We have only limited corroboration of source's [Steele's] reporting in this case and did not use it to reach the analytic conclusions of the CIA/FBI/NSA assessment."

 The New York Times said "Parts of the dossier have proved prescient."

 Its main assertion – that the Russian government was working to get Mr. Trump elected – was hardly an established fact when it was first laid out by Mr. Steele in June 2016.
 But it has since been backed up by the United States' own intelligence agencies – and Mr. Mueller's investigation.
 The dossier's talk of Russian efforts to cultivate some people in Mr. Trump's orbit was similarly unknown when first detailed in one of Mr. Steele's reports, but it has proved broadly accurate as well.

-Newsweek said "the dossier's main finding, that Russia tried to prop up Trump over Clinton, was confirmed" by the ODNI assessment.
 ABC News stated that "some of the dossier's broad implications—particularly that Russian President Vladimir Putin launched an operation to boost Trump and sow discord within the U.S. and abroad—now ring true."

 The Mueller Report backed "Steele's central claim that the Russians ran a 'sweeping and systematic' operation ... to help Trump win".
 James Comey said:

 The bureau began an effort after we got the Steele dossier to try and see how much of it we could replicate.
 That work was ongoing when I was fired.
 Some of it was consistent with our other intelligence, the most important part.
 The Steele dossier said the Russians are coming for the American election.
 It's a huge effort.
 It has multiple goals. ...
 And that was true.